If the cellar door does not open ...

 Solutions for more career success

 In your view, which solutions will lead to more professional success and more lasting well-being?
-Our American partner Dean M. Becker expresses this situation with a wonderful sentence: "Resilience is our ability to bounce back, the ability to recover from setbacks.
-That's right!
-But there is more: resilience is the intelligent deployment of limited resources. "
+Our American partner Dean M. Becker expresses this situation with a wonderful sentence:

 The intelligent use of limited resources